Onychectomy: Austria

 In Austria, the Federal Act on the Protection of Animals, in Section 7, states, surgical procedures "carried out for other than therapeutic or diagnostic purposes ... are prohibited, in particular ... declawing."

 United Kingdom

 In the United Kingdom, declawing was outlawed by the Animal Welfare Act 2006, which explicitly prohibited "interference with the sensitive tissues or bone structure of the animal, otherwise than for the purposes of its medical treatment."
 Even before the 2006 Act, however, declawing was extremely uncommon, to the extent that most people had never seen a declawed cat.
 The procedure was considered cruel by almost all British vets, who refused to perform it except on medical grounds.
 The Guide to Professional Conduct of the Royal College of Veterinary Surgeons stated that declawing was "only acceptable where, in the opinion of the veterinary surgeon, injury to the animal is likely to occur during normal activity.
 It is not acceptable if carried out for the convenience of the owner ... the removal of claws, particularly those which are weight bearing, to preclude damage to furnishings is not acceptable."

+North America

+In North America, declawing is commonly performed on cats to prevent damage to household possessions by scratching and to prevent scratching of people.
+Although no precise figures are available, peer-reviewed veterinary journal articles estimate that approximately 25% of domestic cats in North America have been declawed.